Leahondata/sun_position_calc/README.md

 5. If you are running the project from a code editor like VScode, restart the code editor to be able to see the new virtual enviroment.

 ## Usage
+To start the program, execute `sun_times_app.py`.
-The program will automatically return your location to you in the terminal output.
+The program `sun_times_app.py` will automatically return your location to you in the terminal output.
 Next will follow the sun data based on that location.

 The data output based on the user's IP location includes the following;